Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

 where $\Psi$ is the solution operator for \eqref{eq:l96} over the observation time interval $\tau$, and $\{\xid_n\}_{n \in \Z^+}$, $\{\etad_n\}_{n \in \N}$ are mutually independent Gaussian sequences defined by

-with $\sigma^2 = 0.1$ and $\gamma^2 = 0.1$.
+with $\sigma = 0.1$ and $\gamma = 0.1$.
 We again assume that the observation function is linear: $h(v)=Hv$ for matrix $H:\R^9 \to \R^6$ defined by \eqref{eq:L96H}.

-Figures \ref{fig:enkf_100} and \ref{fig:enkf_1000} demonstrate the performance of stochastic EnKF in this experimental setting with $\tau = 10^{-3}$ and using $J=10^2$ and $J=10^3$, respectively, against the performance of 3DVAR with no noise; note that the EnKF uses a time-varying estimate of the gain $K_n$, whilst 3DVAR uses the fixed $K$ given in Example \ref{ex:3dvar}.
-These experiments illustrate that using sufficiently large ensembles, the ensemble Kalman filter outperforms 3DVAR on such a non-linear filtering problem where the true state and observational noise levels are high.
-To quantitatively demonstrate this improvement, we compute the mean squared error between the estimates yielded by 3DVAR and the true states and the mean squared error between the estimates obtained by computing the ensemble mean of the stochastic EnKF and comparing with the true states.
-In particular we report time-averaged mean squared errors obtained from both 3DVAR and stochastic EnKF given by use of formula \eqref{eq::MSE_error} from Example \ref{ex:s3dvar} using $t=5$ and $T=20$.
-An ensemble size of $J=10^2$ yields $e_{\text{EnKF}} = 8.20\cdot 10^{-1}$, while for $J=10^3$ we obtain $e_{\text{EnKF}} = 4.91\cdot 10^{-1}$.
-For comparison, the error obtained using 3DVAR is $e_{\text{3DVAR}} = 1.45\cdot 10^{0}$.
+Figures \ref{fig:enkf_100} and \ref{fig:enkf_1000} demonstrate the performance of stochastic EnKF in this experimental setting with $\tau = 10^{-3}$ and using $J=10^2$ and $J=5\cdot 10^2$, respectively, against the performance of 3DVAR with no noise; note that the EnKF uses a time-varying estimate of the gain $K_n$, whilst 3DVAR uses the fixed $K$ given in Example \ref{ex:3dvar}.
+These experiments illustrate that using sufficiently large ensembles, the ensemble Kalman filter outperforms 3DVAR on such a nonlinear filtering problem where the true state and observational noise levels are high.
+Here \emph{outperforms} refers to mean square error in recovery of the state.
+To quantitatively demonstrate this improvement, we compute: (a) the mean squared error between the estimates yielded by 3DVAR and the true states; and (b) the mean squared error between the ensemble mean of stochastic EnKF and the true states.
+In particular we report time-averaged mean squared errors obtained from both 3DVAR and stochastic EnKF given by use of formula \eqref{eq::MSE_error} from Example \ref{ex:s3dvar} using $t^*=3$ and $T=10$.
+An ensemble size of $J=10^2$ yields $e_{\text{EnKF}} = 1.05\cdot 10^{0}$, while for $J=5\cdot 10^2$ we obtain $e_{\text{EnKF}} = 5.24\cdot 10^{-1}$.
+For comparison, the error obtained using 3DVAR is $e_{\text{3DVAR}} = 1.85\cdot 10^{0}$. $\blacksquare$ \end{example}